kimmyhoang/kimmyhoang/README.md

 #### Funny seeing you here!
 :books: I'm an engineering student at the University of Waterloo

-🍁 Currently seeking 2024 internships
+🍁 Seeking Fall 2024 internships

+🍊 Currently a Data Science intern at Tangerine (Subsidiary of Scotiabank)

 :envelope: Reach me at k32hoang@uwaterloo.ca